 Continued contact.
 If you supply personal information in order to get more details (without paying) and the group or program continues to pressure you after you have decided against a purchase, this is a scam.

-Request from the Author: So, if you have friends or relatives with diabetes, share this with them so that they don't become a victim of one of these scams.
+Request from the Author: So, if you have friends or relatives with diabetes or some other health problem, share this with them so that they don't become a victim of one of these scams.

 Many diabetics are apprehensive and confused about all of the "cure diabetes" books, infomercials, and programs out there on the Internet. and on TV And, they have a right to be.
 There are hundreds if not thousands of diabetes scams out there.
 If you have been victimized by a diabetes scam, you're not alone.